 In an ideal runner’s world, every step of every mile would be 100 percent pain-free.
 No aches, no twinges, no lingering soreness from yesterday’s workout.
-The reality is that many runners constantly deal with a slight (or not so slight) disturbance—a tender foot, a tight hamstring, a pain in the Achille’s tendon, a whiny knee.
+The reality is that many runners constantly deal with a common running injuries —a tender foot, a tight hamstring, a pain in the Achille’s tendon, a whiny knee.
 While these nagging issues often aren’t serious enough to require a time-out, they are annoying, especially when they don’t let you fully enjoy your time on the roads.

 1. Runner’s Knee